mendersoftware/mender-docs/05.Client-configuration/04.Configuration-file/01.Polling-intervals/docs.md

 But there is a trade-off, as the higher frequency is, the more load server will receive.
 If many clients are connected to one server, a high frequency will require more resources server-side to keep the environment responsive.

+!!!
+When in demo mode, which is used in the [prebuilt images](../../../getting-started/download-test-images) and set up with the [demo layer](../../../artifacts/building-mender-yocto-image#adding-the-meta-layers), the Mender client has more aggressive polling intervals to simplify testing.
+The defaults noted above does not apply to demo mode and you will see extra network traffic in demo mode.

 ## Changing the parameters